WordPress/gutenberg/packages/server-side-render/README.md

 New blocks should be built in conjunction with any necessary REST API endpoints, so that JavaScript can be used for rendering client-side in the `edit` function.
 This gives the best user experience, instead of relying on using the PHP `render_callback`.
 The logic necessary for rendering should be included in the endpoint, so that both the client-side JavaScript and server-side PHP logic should require a minimal amount of differences.

+> This package is meant to be used only with WordPress core.
+Feel free to use it in your own project but please keep in mind that it might never get fully documented.

 ## Installation

 Install the module